Suggestion: Watch the 5 minutes video tutorial before reading this article

 The riverside is a nice and fast-developing area, however not suited for all purposes as it’s slightly further from downtown.

-The market in Bangkok dictates that rental contracts run for minimum one year.
+The market in Bangkok dictates that rental contracts run for a minimum of one year.
 Most tenants would be persons working in Bangkok in offices or from home.

-Thanks Fabrice.
-Finally, if there were 5 tips you would like to share with our readers and potential investors, what would they be?
+Thanks, Fabrice.
+If there were 5 tips you would like to share with our readers and potential investors, what would they be?